-The Student Link is an online resource available for all BU students.
+MyBU is an online resource available for all BU students.
 The website contains useful information for incoming students and continuing students including academic information, job listings and financial aid information.
-The Link also allows enrolled students to obtain their personal records at BU, including schedules, transcripts and university class schedule information, as well as access to Degree Advice, a web-based interface that allows students to track their academic program progress from matriculation through graduation. https://www.bu.edu/link/bin/uiscgi studentlink satisfactory resolution is not reached, the complaint should be brought in writing to the attention of the BMFS Program Director or Associate Director.
-(If the complaint involves the Program Director, the student should see the Chair of the Anatomy and Neurobiology Department who will designate a representative to assist the student).
-If the issue is related to perceived discrimination, refer to the BUSM policy found in the Academic Policies and Procedures provided by the Division of Graduate Medical Sciences.
+MyBU also allows enrolled students to obtain their personal records at BU, including schedules, transcripts and university class schedule information, as well as access to Degree Progress, a web-based interface that allows students to track their academic program progress from matriculation through graduation. https://mybustudent.bu.edu/